ABC: Trump allegedly discussed sensitive nuclear submarine information with a Mar-a-Lago member - KTVZ

 “The Department of Justice should investigate the criminal leaking, instead of perpetrating their baseless witch-hunts while knowing that President Trump did nothing wrong, has always insisted on truth and transparency, and acted in a proper manner, according to the law,” the spokesperson said.

-CNN has reached out to Pratt and the special counsel’s office for comment.
+CNN has reached out to Pratt, who did not respond to multiple requests for comment.
+A spokesperson for Smith declined to comment.

 Pratt allegedly told investigators that after he told Trump that Australia should buy submarines from the US, the former president went on to share how many nuclear warheads US submarines carry and “how close they can get to a Russian submarine without being detected,” sources told ABC.
 But Pratt told investigators that he was not shown any government documents, the sources said.